Non-van der Waals Heterostructures: Introduction

-Here, we perform an exhaustive computational investigation of a large set of over 50 such non-vdW HS candidates.
+Here, we perform an exhaustive computational investigation of a large set of over 50 non-vdW HS candidates.
 Based on density functional theory (\DFT) we demonstrate that their properties and potential active electronic and magnetic functionality is determined by the strong interfacial interactions.
 Study of the optimized structures, densities, and interlayer binding energies clearly indicates substantial interfacial bonding for most systems steming from ionic and covalent contributions.
-These strong interactions also give rise to the formation of hybrid interface bands with sizable contributions on both 2D components.
-The interfacial chemical bonding mediates furthermore a strong magnetic coupling that stabilizes specific magnetic configurations.
-Eventually, also twisted non-vdW HSs can be generated exhibiting characteristic local atomic (moir{\'e}) patterns that lead to long-range signatures in the surface charge and magnetization densities.
+These strong interactions give rise to the formation of unique hybrid interface bands with sizable contributions from both 2D components. {Furthermore, interfacial chemical bonding mediates} strong magnetic coupling that stabilizes specific magnetic configurations {and can enable multiferroic behavior}.
+Eventually, also twisted non-vdW HSs can be generated exhibiting characteristic local atomic moir{\'e} patterns that lead to long-range signatures in the surface charge and magnetization densities.
 Our large-scale screening showcases the rich variety of features to be expected from non-vdW HSs.
-It thus offers the prospect of converging major concepts of 2D materials and oxide thin films research.
+It thus uncovers the potential of this new interface class and offers the prospect of converging major concepts of 2D materials and oxide thin films research.